MTWThF 9-9:50 WSC 101

 See the class web page and CANVAS for most information.
 These pages or sites will be updated throughout the course, so please check them regularly.
 Assignments, misc. resources, and occasionally pdfs of lectures will be mainly be available online via the CANVAS website.
 All communications will go to student email addresses via the CANVAS web and email system.

 Course Materials: The text and lab books below are required reading and are the primary sources of information for lectures, discussions, and exams.
-Please bring your books to class.
+Please bring your books to class. a great new open access Physical Geology book by Steve Earle.

 discussions, and exams.
 Please bring your books to class and do reading in advance of class.